Azerbaijan, Georgia & Armenia Explorer

 Overnight: Ani Plaza Hotel or similar

-Day Trip To Lake Sevan
+Day trip to Lake Sevan

 Today is a full day exploring more of the stunning natural and cultural sights of Armenia.
 We will drive to the Ararat Valley which is located at the foot of Mount Ararat.
 Here we will visit the Khor Virap monastery; this complex embodies the adoption of Christianity in Armenia in 301 AD.
 Other highlights include visiting the Noravank Monastery nestled within a red rock canyon, and the Areni 1 Cave which is purportedly where Armenian wine was first produced.
 We will also drive to Lake Sevan, which is the “blue eye of Armenia” or the “Pearl of Armenia”.
 This fresh–water lake of volcanic origin at an altitude of 1900m has magnificent panoramic views from the Sevanavank Monastery.
 The crystal–clear transparent water changes colour several times during the day; it is turquoise in direct sunlight, then turns a greenish shade, and finally becomes gray by the evening.
 Return to Yerevan.